dscroft/liascript_sqli/sql_injection/sql.md

 > Instead of a query that checks the username and password, we have a query that just checks the username and then logs in regardless of the password that was entered.

 ### Comic

 ![Her daughter is named Help I'm trapped in a driver's license factory.](https://imgs.xkcd.com/comics/exploits_of_a_mom.png "XKCD: \"EXPLOITS OF A MOM\"")

+The famous XKCD Bobby Tables comic.

+`DROP TABLE` is an SQL command that deletes and entire table, in this case the students table.
+This activity will let you drop tables in the database if you send the command, but it will also restore the database every time your go to a new page so that you can keep doing the tasks.

+For more information see [explainxkcd.com](https://www.explainxkcd.com/wiki/index.php/327:_Exploits_of_a_Mom).